tmtsoftware/csw/docs/src/main/testkit/testkit.md

 ### Spawning components

 `FrameworkTestKit` provides easy way to spawn components in `Container` or `Standalone` mode.
-Use `spawnContainer` method provided by `FrameworkTestKit` to start components in container mode and `spawnStandaloneComponent` method to start component in standalone mode.
+Use `spawnContainer` method provided by `FrameworkTestKit` to start components in container mode and`spawnStandalone` method to start component in standalone mode.

 Below example show how to spawn container or component in standalone mode using framework testkit.